SonicDB S6: A Storage-Efficient Verkle Trie for High-Throughput Blockchains: Introduction

 \section{Introduction}

 The Ethereum state layer stores balances, nonces, byte-code, and storage slots of accounts and is implemented as a Merkle Patricia Trie (MPT)~\cite{merkle1988digital,morrison1968patricia,wood2014ethereum} that suffers several limitations.
 Verkle Tries~\cite{verkle-eip,VTMPTbenchmarking,buterin2021verkle} have been proposed as a drop-in replacement for the Merkle Patricia Trie (MPT)~\cite{merkle1988digital,morrison1968patricia,wood2014ethereum}.
-Verkle Tries replace cryptographic hashing at each node of the Trie with vector commitments~\cite{vector-commitments} using Pedersen commitments~\cite{pedersen1992non} that are instantiated over the Bandersnatch elliptic curve~\cite{masson2024bandersnatch}.
+Verkle Tries replace cryptographic hashing at each node of the Trie with vector commitments~\cite{vector-commitments}, thereby allowing commitment to large amounts of data with a single group element.
 The key benefit is that they support \textit{position-binding openings}~\cite{vector-commitments}, resulting in witness proofs~\cite{storage-proof} of an order pair without supplying any sibling data.
 Witness proofs in the Merkle Patricia Trie require supplying all sibling nodes along the root-to-leaf path, resulting in witness proofs of on the order of several kilobytes per key-value pair.
 At block scale, the aggregate witness~\cite{ethereum-stateless} for a single Ethereum block can reach tens of megabytes, making \textit{stateless clients}~\cite{ethereum-stateless} impractical.
 Network nodes that verify blocks without retaining the full state cannot verify them as efficiently when witness data is this large.
 In addition, the trie's hexadecimal branching factor and variable-length encoding lead to deep, unbalanced structures with high read and write amplification~\cite{readamp}, placing mounting pressure on storage as state grows.

-Verkle Tries overcome the shortcomings of MPT's witness proofs using Inner Product Argument (IPA) proof aggregation~\cite{bootle2016efficient,bulletproofs,halo}, which reduces proof witness sizes from several kilobytes to under 150 bytes regardless of the Trie's depth, enabling technologies such as stateless clients in the future.
+Ethereum Verkle Tries overcome the shortcomings of MPT's witness proofs using Inner Product Argument (IPA) proof aggregation~\cite{bootle2016efficient,bulletproofs,halo}, which reduces proof witness sizes from several kilobytes to under 150 bytes regardless of the Trie's depth, enabling technologies such as stateless clients in the future.
 The higher branching factor of 256 also limits tree depth to at most 32 levels for 32-byte keys and unifies account and contract storage into a single key space, eliminating the per-contract storage tries of the MPT design.
 The advantages of Verkle's proof witnesses have been experimentally demonstrated in~\cite {VTMPTbenchmarking}.